Classical Ehlers-Danlos syndrome

 - If joint dislocations are a problem this may limit particular activities, for example trampolining is not encouraged due to the risk of damage to the joints.

-Activities to encourage
+Activities to be encouraged

 General health is important and regular gentle exercise should be encouraged.
 People with classical EDS often become experts in knowing what they can and can’t do.
 Fatigue and joint pain can be part of classical EDS and regular gentle exercise helps to reduce these effects of the condition.
 Adults with classical EDS often benefit from Pilates as this helps to build core strength and helps to protect the joints.
-Children should be encouraged to find gentle physical activities that they can enjoy, for example; badminton, squash, table tennis, bowling, walking and swimming.
-Alternative leisure pursuits should also be encouraged for children with classical EDS to help develop long term interests that will not be limited by the condition, for example; music, drama, arts and crafts.
+Children should be encouraged to find gentle physical activities that they can enjoy, for example badminton, squash, table tennis, bowling, walking and swimming.
+Alternative leisure pursuits should also be encouraged for children with classical EDS to help develop long-term interests that will not be limited by the condition, for example music, drama, arts and crafts.

 Physiotherapy and occupational therapy

 Referral to occupational therapy can also be helpful for a number of reasons.
-School, home and work place assessments can be carried out and recommendations made for appropriate aids to assist with the tasks of daily living.
+School, home and workplace assessments can be carried out and recommendations made for appropriate aids to assist with the tasks of daily living.
 Occupational therapists can also give advice on ways to get a good night’s sleep and how to pace activities.
-Pacing is very important to avoid the boom and bust phenomenon and extreme fatigue that can follow a period of over activity.
+Pacing is very important to avoid the boom and bust phenomenon and extreme fatigue that can follow a period of over-activity.

 Women with classical EDS need to inform their midwives and obstetrician of their diagnosis as additional care will be needed during delivery, due to a higher risk of vaginal and perineal tearing.